freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/specify-upper-and-lower-number-of-matches.md

 assert(ohRegex.source.match(/{.*?}/).length > 0);
 ```

-Your regex should not match `Ohh no`
+Your regex should not match the string `Ohh no`

 ```js
 assert(!ohRegex.test('Ohh no'));
 ```

-Your regex should match `Ohhh no`
+Your regex should match the string `Ohhh no`

 ```js
 assert('Ohhh no'.match(ohRegex)[0].length === 7);
 ```

-Your regex should match `Ohhhh no`
+Your regex should match the string `Ohhhh no`

 ```js
 assert('Ohhhh no'.match(ohRegex)[0].length === 8);
 ```

-Your regex should match `Ohhhhh no`
+Your regex should match the string `Ohhhhh no`

 ```js
 assert('Ohhhhh no'.match(ohRegex)[0].length === 9);
 ```

-Your regex should match `Ohhhhhh no`
+Your regex should match the string `Ohhhhhh no`

 ```js
 assert('Ohhhhhh no'.match(ohRegex)[0].length === 10);
 ```

-Your regex should not match `Ohhhhhhh no`
+Your regex should not match the string `Ohhhhhhh no`

 ```js
 assert(!ohRegex.test('Ohhhhhhh no'));